GAMINGNOOBdev/UltraRankSounds/README.md

 - Disabling all sounds (so you can have the mod loaded but disable it in a plugin preset)
 - Changing announcer volume (will not be synced to master volume)
 - Enabling, if sounds should be played when the rank decreases
-- Customizable sounds (by replacing the audio files)
+- Customizable sounds for both ascension and descension (by replacing the audio files)

 # Installation
+There are 2 options:
+1. Install using any mod manager like r2modman or thunderstore mod manager.
-Download the zip from the releases and extract it's contents to ULTRAKILL/BepInEx/plugins.
+2. Download the zip from the releases and extract it's contents to `ULTRAKILL/BepInEx/plugins`.

 # Customizing sounds
 To customize sounds, open the `UltraRankSounds` panel in the plugin configs. \
 Then click on `Open sounds folder` and just replace any sound file. \
-Which file names associate to which rank should be pretty self-explanitory.
+Which file names associate to which rank should be pretty self-explanitory. \
+Files that do not start with `downrank-` are the rank ascension sounds and those with the prefix are the descention sounds.